 The profile characteristics of students indicated that more than two thirds (72.66%) of the respondents were female, belonged to 20 to 25 years of age group (52.66%), equal number of respondents from UG 2nd year and UG 3rd year (75%).
 Sixty per cent of the students belonged to rural background.
 More than two-fifths of the student’s parental occupation was agriculture (41.33%).
 Most of the students (94.00%) had knowledge on usage of learning apps followed by usage of digital devices (91%), submission of online assignment (86.66%).
 Majority (98.66%) of the students possessed smartphone.
 Most of the students (82%) frequently used smartphone.
 More than two thirds (70%) of students were using mobile hotspots for internet connection.
 Majority (97.33%) of the students had competences of how to join in the meeting followed by mute and unmute the audio (96.66%), remain chatting an reply in chat box (96.00%).
 More than two-fifths (43.33%) of the students were satisfied with quality of teaching.
 Fifty per cent of the students had medium level of e-readiness (50.66%).There was no significant differences between the e-readiness and area of the students.
 There was a positive relationship between the digital literacy, competencies of online learning and possession of electronic devices with e-readiness of the students.

-Key words: e-learning, digital literacy, online competencies, electronic devices
+Key words: e-learning, digital literacy, online competencies, electronic devices.

-INTRODUCTION
+1. INTRODUCTION